ThreeFourSeven/sevenrandall/README.md

 ## Part 1
 First step is to open a terminal and type.

-    - pip install pygame
+> pip install pygame

-tutorial contents...
+...contents...

 ## Part 2
 ...contents...